stephabauva/full_stack_python_javascript/README.md

 in HomePage Router, add what to render --> which page to redirect depending on if the user is already in a room or not
 Note: if he is in a room then redirect to that room, if not redirect to the homepage

-Adding functionality to leave the room and go back to HomePage (vid 10) in views, create a post request in a class LeaveRoom pop the room_code from the user session data get the user code (session_key)
+Adding functionality to leave the room and go back to HomePage (v10) in views, create a post request in a class LeaveRoom pop the room_code from the user session data get the user code (session_key)